lulzzz/lit-util/README.md

 ### Step 4 - Get the translated strings

 To get a translated string use the function `get`.
-Give this function a string with the chain of keys that points to your object.
+Give this function a string with the chain of keys that points to the desired string in the JSON structure.
 The below example is based on the strings defined in `step 1`.

 ```javascript
 get("lang"); // "en"